Distribution of the time to explosion for one-dimensional diffusions: Examples

-In this last example, we proved the following result, which appeared under slightly stronger assumptions in \citet{DShir}. \begin{cor}{\bf Martingale property of nonnegative diffusions in natural scale.} Suppose that the function $1/\mathfrak{s}(\cdot)$ is locally square-integrable on $I = (0,\infty)\,$, and that $X^o(\cdot)$ is a nonnegative $\Prob^o$-local martingale which satisfies the stochastic differential equation and becomes absorbed at the origin the first time it gets there.
+\begin{cor}{\bf Martingale property of nonnegative diffusions in natural scale.} Suppose that the function $1/\mathfrak{s}(\cdot)$ is locally square-integrable on $I = (0,\infty)\,$, and that $X^o(\cdot)$ is a nonnegative $\Prob^o-$local martingale which satisfies the stochastic differential equation of \eqref{13}, and becomes absorbed at the origin the first time it gets there.
+Then $X^o(\cdot)$ is a true $\Prob^o-$martingale, if and only if the condition of \eqref{DS} holds, namely \end{cor}